What Are the Piaget Stages of Development?

-Preoperational.
-Toddlerhood (18-24 months) through early childhood (age 7).
+- Preoperational.
+Toddlerhood (18-24 months) through early childhood (age 7)

-Concrete operational.
-Ages 7 to 12.
+- Concrete operational.
+Ages 7 to 11

-Formal operational.
-Adolescence through adulthood.
+- Formal operational.
+Adolescence through adulthood

-Piaget acknowledged that some children may pass through the stages at different ages than the averages noted above and that some children may show characteristics of more than one stage at a given time.
+Piaget acknowledged that some children may pass through the stages at different ages than the averages noted above.
+He also said some children may show characteristics of more than one stage at a given time.

 But their thinking is based on intuition and still not completely logical.
 They cannot yet grasp more complex concepts such as cause and effect, time, and comparison.